Set out on an adventure during any season and be rewarded with panoramic, breathtaking views when you summit the highest peaks in Virginia.

 36.639ºN -81.605ºW

-Whitetop is the beginning (or the end) of the Virginia Creeper Trail, a 35-mile rail-to-trail with points in Abingdon and Damascus as well.
+Whitetop is at one end of the Virginia Creeper Trail, a 35-mile rail-to-trail with points in Abingdon and Damascus as well.
 It's also part of the Mount Rogers National Recreation Area.
+You'll find Grayson Highlands State Park situated between Mount Rogers and Whitetop.

 Pine Mountain / Wilburn Ridge